ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 --- | --- | ---
 **Security** | | |
 Supervised Mode | Enable | Agency iPhones are managed devices.
 This is in line with the ACSC iOS Secure Configuration Hardening guide for PROTECTED devices.
 Device passcode | Device passcode of 14 characters or above.
-Alphanumic in nature and must contain a minimum of 1 special character | iOS devices, by default, is encrypted once a passcode is provided to the device.
+Alphanumeric in nature and must contain a minimum of 1 special character | iOS devices, by default, is encrypted once a passcode is provided to the device.
 Configured in line with ISM requirements on password length.
 Biometrics | Disable | This is in line with the ACSC iOS Secure Configuration Hardening guide for PROTECTED devices.
 Mobile Device Management | Enable | Mobile Device Management provides the Agency better auditing tools on the device.
 In line with ACSC iOS Secure Configuration Hardening guide for PROTECTED devices
 Maximum Auto-Lock  | 2 minutes | Auto Lock will lock a device if it is inactive for specified time